Multiple Symptoms Study 3

 We know that patients with symptoms want to have those symptoms explained in acceptable ways in order to know that their symptoms are legitimate, and find ways to adapt to them and to manage them.
 Without explanation many patients seek further healthcare use while at the same time losing confidence that it will help them.

 The Symptoms Clinic is a set of up to four medical appointments designed to help people make sense of persistent physical symptoms (especially if medical tests have been negative) and to reduce the impact of symptoms on daily life.
-Consultations will take place at our study centres with a doctor who has had special training for the Symptoms Clinic Intervention.
+Consultations will take place via video link with a doctor who has had special training for the Symptoms Clinic Intervention.

 The consultations include detailed medical history taking, explanation (including discussion of appropriate diagnosis) and advice about management.
 The Symptoms Clinic involves an initial long consultation of approximately 50 minutes followed up by two or three medium length consultations of 15-20 minutes.